WCSCourses/WCS_Informatics_Guides/README.md

 ## 📂 Guide Categories

-We’ve organized our resources into three main categories to support different roles and needs:
+We’ve organized our resources into three main categories to support different requirements:

-## 🧑‍🏫 Training Team Guides
+## 🧑‍🏫 Training Team Course Development Guides

 These guides are intended to help instructors and course organizers with **content development, data management, and session planning**.
 They ensure consistent formatting, smooth integration with virtual tools, and streamlined content delivery.